Top 10 Best Epub Reader for Windows

 Download: Free

-While Calibre is pretty great and works for most people, but some have reported that book opening is a bit slow on Calibre and it has been a long-standing issue.
-So if you want an alternative just like Calibre, but with faster performance and modern features, the Sumatra PDF Reader has you covered as one of the best PDF editors and readers out there.
+While Calibre is pretty great and works for most, some have reported that book opening is a little slow on Calibre and it has been a long-standing issue.
+So if you want an alternative like Calibre, but with faster performance and modern features, the Sumatra PDF Reader has you covered as one of the best PDF editors and readers out there.
 It’s an extremely lightweight Epub reader that just works out of the box.

-It supports bookmarks, background color change, automatic text scaling, tab support and much more.
-The best part is that it can even open large Epub files without breaking a sweat with correct indentation, tree-like chapters and more.
-I would say, if you are looking for a Windows 11/10 Epub reader that just works without any frills then Sumatra PDF Reader is the best pick.
+It supports bookmarks, background color change, automatic text scaling, tab support, and much more.
+The best part is that it can even open large Epub files without breaking a sweat with correct indentation, tree-like chapters, and more.
+I would say, if you are looking for an Epub reader that just works without any frills, then Sumatra PDF Reader is the best pick.

 ProsCons